 Organization involves building a Main Street® framework that is well represented by business and property owners, bankers, citizens, public officials, chambers of commerce and other local economic development organizations.
 Everyone must work together to renew downtown.
 Wendy Bennett is the chair of this committee.
 Contact chefwendybennett AT hotmail DOT com.

 Promotion creates excitement downtown.
 Street festivals, parades, retail events, and image development campaigns are some of the ways Main Street encourages customer traffic.
 Promotion involves marketing an enticing image to shoppers, investors, and visitors.
-One of the committee’s current projects is the Scarecrow Contest for the Harvest Festival.

 Board Of Directors: